Stackclash/5e-vault/5. Mechanics/Items/Nolzurs Marvelous Pigments.md

 If you paint a form of energy such as fire or lightning, the energy appears but dissipates as soon as you complete the painting, doing no harm to anything.

 *Source: Dungeon Master's Guide p.
-183*
+183. Available in the SRD (as 'Marvelous Pigments').*